Embed This Data

 - FDI Inflow:

-Angola’s economic performance has improved since the end of the country’s civil conflict about a decade ago.
-Robust economic growth, facilitated by the booming oil industry, has encouraged economic rebuilding and helped to sustain macroeconomic stability.
-Structural reforms have progressed in areas such as modernization of the regulatory environment.
+Angola’s economic performance has improved, facilitated by the booming oil industry.
+Increased economic dynamism has encouraged economic rebuilding and helped to sustain the overall advancement of economic freedom.
+Structural reforms have progressed in such areas as modernization of the regulatory environment.

-However, pervasive corruption and the lack of capable public institutions continue to undermine the successful implementation of other important reform policies.
-Tariff and non-tariff barriers, coupled with burdensome investment regulations, hamper development of a more dynamic private sector and interfere with diversification of the country’s economic base.
+Pervasive corruption and the lack of capable public institutions continue to undermine the successful implementation of important reforms.
+Despite some progress, burdensome investment regulations continue to hamper development of a more dynamic private sector and interfere with diversification of the economic base.

 The top income tax rate is 17 percent.
-The top corporate tax rate is 35 percent, though the mining and oil industries are subject to rates as high as 50 percent.
+The top corporate tax rate is 30 percent, although rates for the mining and oil industries are as high as 50 percent.
 Other taxes include a fuel tax and a consumption tax.
-The overall tax burden equals 14.9 percent of total domestic income.
-Government spending is 36.3 percent of GDP.
+The overall tax burden equals 6 percent of total domestic income.
+Government spending amounts to 40.8 percent of GDP.
 The budget surplus is large due to oil revenue, but accounting shortfalls have created fiscal uncertainty.
 Public debt is moderate.

 A more streamlined licensing process has made it easier to start a business, but the overall regulatory environment is still not conducive to entrepreneurial activity.
 The formal labor market is not fully developed.
-Key sectors remain government-owned, and price controls are pervasive in many sectors, including fuel and electricity.
-Lower global commodity prices have eased inflationary pressures somewhat.
+With significantly lower world oil prices dictating budgetary austerity, the government reduced fuel subsidies several times in 2015, pushing inflation higher.

-Customs procedures have been modernized, but tariff and non-tariff barriers to trade persist.
-Foreign investment is hindered by requirements for government approval in many industries.
-The banking sector has more than 20 banks in operation and continues to grow.
-Public utilization of banking services, however, remains low; only about 10 percent of the population maintains bank accounts.
+Angola’s average tariff rate is 4.9 percent, and its trade and investment policies are less open than the global average.
+The state owns most land, and bureaucratic barriers deter foreign investment.
+The growing banking sector has more than 20 banks in operation.
+Public utilization of banking services, however, remains low; only about 10 percent of the population maintains a bank account.
 The capital market is underdeveloped.